VolodymyrKulykPersonal/SoundTouch-Android/README.md

 An Android wrapper for the The SoundTouch C++ Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.

 It is alpha, use at your own risk.
-The SoundTouch class is getting there, the rest is currently rubbish.

 Currently only supports Androids with an FPU and 16 bit audio samples.